jalbam/easpm123/README.md

 Following the instructions and some guidelines (included inside the package), the email addresses should be human-understandable even when JavaScript is disabled.

-If you are tired of being spammed, you should try this little script (with an email address which spambots don't know yet!).
+If you are tired of being spammed, you should try this little script (with an email address which spambots do not know yet!).

 ## License

 Forbidden to use without keeping the author's name and copyright clauses.
-For non-commercial purposes only (unless you contact me and pay for a license).
+Other than that, just use this script freely but never sell it!